Introduction

 "Great, we're happy you came by, why don't we head into my office, where it's a bit cozier," George said.

-The office was backed against a wall of windows, looking south away from the central conglomeration of similar towers.
+His office was backed with a wall of windows, looking south away from the central conglomeration of similar towers.
 The room was heavily decorated in a subtle Texas motif, a polished longhorn bull in bronze took pride of place on a shelf.

-We settled down into two couches facing each other in the room, and George Malley raised an eyebrow when Jennifer choose to sit next to me, instead of him.
+We settled down into two couches facing each other in the room, and George Malley raised an eyebrow when Jennifer chose to sit next to me, instead of him.

 "We were wondering how the relationship was going.
 She's closed deals worth more this year than most of the other partners, much less any associates."